observIQ/bindplane-agent/receiver/varnishreceiver/README.md

 - collection_interval (default = 60s): This receiver collects metrics on an interval.
 Valid time units are ns, us (or µs), ms, s, m, h.

-- working_dir (Optional): The -n flag used in [varnishstat](https://varnish-cache.org/docs/7.0/reference/varnishstat.html#description) to get logs from a varnishd working directory.
+- instance_name (Optional): This specifies the instance name to use when collecting metrics.
+If not specified, this will default to the host name.
 - exec_dir (Optional): The directory where the varnishadm and varnishstat executables are located.

 ### Example Configuration